rgeorgiev583/gorexec/README.md

 15. The server continues with the next command and, respectively, connection.

+## Installation and usage (instructions for Linux)

 ### Before installation

+1. Install Go using your distribution's package manager.

-1. Verify that Golang is installed on the system and that the GOPATH environment variable is set to point to a "go" directory somewhere, and is included in PATH:
+2. Verify that Go is installed on the system and that the GOPATH environment variable is set to point to a "go" directory somewhere, and is included in PATH:

 ~~~~
 $ sudo apt-get install go